nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 2 Review Questions.md

 <details><summary>Answer</summary>
 <p>

 > Hit ratio is a dynamic performance parameter.
-The cache contents change over time, beginning empty and gaining accuracy as the program runs.
+The cache contents change over time, beginning empty and gaining accuracy as the program runs, so the performance tends to get better over time.
 </p>
 </details>